oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 ## Task 7: Create a Dynamic Group and Policies for Data Labeling

-Before you can start your data labeling process, you must perform prerequisete steps to:
+One of the tasks in this workshop will be data labeling.
+This is a process in which all images from your training image library will be assigned a single label that describe that specific image.
+To be able to perform your data labeling process, you must perform the following prerequisite steps to:

-* set additional dynamic group and
+* create one new dynamic group and
-* to set some required policies for your existing OCI Group and for the new Dynamic Group.
+* set required policies for data labeling

-To find out which dynamic groups and policies are required navigate to **Data Labeling** page as follows:
+To find out which steps you need to perfom, you can navigate to **Data Labeling** page.
+You will find detailed instructions there.

-1. Step 1: Navigate to **Data Labeling** page
+1. Step 1: (optional) Navigate to **Data Labeling** page

     From the **Navigator** menu select **Analytics & AI** and then **Data Labeling**.

     ![](./images/lab2_001.png " ")

-2. Step 2: Create a new Dataset
+2. Step 2: Datasets

     Click on **Datasets** link under **Data Labeling** on the left side of the page.
-This will open **Dataset list** page in selected Compartment (you might change Compartment to Compartment you've created for this workshop).
+This will open **Dataset list** page in selected Compartment (you might need to change compartment to the one you've created for this workshop).

     ![](./images/lab2_002.png " ")

-3. Step 3: Verify **Data Labeling Prerequisites**
+3. Step 3: (optional) Verify **Data Labeling Prerequisites**

     Expand **Show more information** to display what prerequisites have to be met before you can start your data labeling exercise.
 If these are not met, then Data Labeling might not run properly.

     ![](./images/lab2_004.png " ")

-    In *Step 1)*, you can use OCI Group you've created earlier, so you can skip the *Step 1)* and continue with creating a new Dynamic Group.
+    In *Step 1)* of the instructions, you will use OCI Group you've created earlier, so you will skip the *Step 1)* and continue with creating a new Dynamic Group.

 4. Step 4: Navigate to **Dynamic Groups** page